High School Students: Do you want to get a head start on college or a future career?

-Read this form carefully and make sure that you provide all signatures and requested information, including the courses that you are approved to take and your campuswide ID (CWID), which is the De Anza College student ID number that you will receive when your application for admission is accepted.
+Read the form carefully and make sure that you provide all requested information, including the courses that you are approved to take and your campuswide ID (CWID), which is the De Anza College student ID number that you will receive when your application for admission is accepted.

 Once your form is received and processed, you will be assigned a registration appointment time.
 You can check your registration date and get other important information when you log into the MyPortal registration system.